 At this point in your term, your baby’s nervous system will have completely developed with a complete immune system.
 Baby is currently enjoying its ability to distinguish between night and day, as your thinning uterine walls allow light to penetrate the womb.

 Of critical importance is baby’s endocrine system beginning to secrete stress hormones that will assist them in managing their own bodily systems independent of the placenta, so that they will be ready and able to take on the many challenges that await them outside the womb.

-Nine Months Pregnant
+Tips and Crucial Information at Nine Months Pregnant

 - Make an effort to engage in gentle coaxing movements to prepare baby for the correct position for childbirth.
 An optimal position to try is getting on all fours and wiggling your hips while arching your back